 Move Your Wireless Router

 One of the easiest ways is to relocate your wireless router to a central part of the house.
-This is the most cost effective solution.
+This is the most cost-effective solution.
 It will ultimately depend on if you can move it without rewiring the house.
 Most cable or internet providers generally wire up one of your wall jacks or run a cable to where it is most convenient for them.
 This ultimately becomes the place where your signal is being transmitted, but this may not be the ideal place to reach all of the devices in your home.
 If you can move the cable or wall jack and extend it to a central location, you may be able to maintain full wireless coverage throughout your house.
 Sometimes it is as simple as finding the cable company’s splitter and screwing in the cable to another wall jack.
+Verizon has a handy virtual router placement guide that can help determine the best area for your router.

 Use a Different Channel